AdityaMino/AdityaMino/README.md

 - **Semiconductor Device Physics**
 - **VLSI Layout & Design**

-*It's hardware that makes a machine fast.
+*"It's hardware that makes a machine fast.
 It's software that makes a fast machine slow.”- Craig Bruce.* This quote eloquently captures the need for avid hardware engineers to breach computing limits, everyday.
 I have a strong belief and a passionate interest in Electronics Engineering, hence I plan to grow my technical prowess in this field.

 ## Technologies & Tools 🔧